 Raise any pumps off the bottom so cold water is not circulated on the bottom where the fish will be.

-An important reminder: When building a pond, always consider the possibility that you are actually building a koi pond.
-You may not be thinking about it now, but you may consider placing fish into your pond later.
-Remember that eighteen inches deep is the minimum, but at least 2 feet deep is better.
+An important reminder: When building a pond, always consider the possibility that you may put Koi in the pond.
+You may not be building the pond with that in mind, but you may consider placing fish into your pond later.
+Remember that eighteen inches deep is the absolute minimum, but at least 2 feet deep is better.

 Best Methods for Over Wintering Koi